vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 ## How to troubleshoot issues

 ### Which log is needed to debug issues?
 Where is the log located?
 Log file `vfile.log` is needed to debug.
-This file is located at `/var/log` directory of the docker host where the vFile plugin is installed.
+This file is located at `/var/log` directory of the docker host where the VSSD plugin is installed.

 ### What is the default log level?
 How to change the log level?
 Default log level is `INFO`.
-If needed, log level can be changed to `DEBUG` using the following command during vFile plugin install:
+If needed, log level can be changed to `DEBUG` using the following command during VSSD plugin install:

 ```
 ~$ docker plugin install --grant-all-permissions --alias vfile vmware/vfile:latest VFILE_TIMEOUT_IN_SECOND=90 VDVS_LOG_LEVEL=debug
 ```

 ### What should I do if the Docker Swarm cluster is in unhealthy state?
-vFile plugin can only work properly when the Docker Swarm cluster is healthy.
+VSSD plugin can only work properly when the Docker Swarm cluster is healthy.
 If Swarm cluster is unhealthy, you may need to destroy and recreate the Docker Swarm cluster.

 ## Q&A